CONSUMER LAW LAWYER - CONSUMER FRAUD, LEMON LAW, CONSUMER PROTECTION - CALIFORNIA BAY AREA ATTORNEY

 Other Useful Links

-California's New Right to Rescind an Automobile Purchase
+California's 2-Day Right to Rescind an Automobile Purchase

-A lease, but only if the lease provides for payments by which the bailee or lessee agrees to pay as compensation for use a sum substantially equivalent to or in excess of the aggregate value of the vehicle and lessee will become, or for no other or for a nominal consideration has the option of becoming, the owner of the vehicle upon full compliance with the terms of the lease agreement.
-(This would rule out leases with large residual payments).
+In any event, the new law applies only to conditional sales contracts, which are contracts which require future payments (not cash sales, or not contracts where the consumer comes to the dealership with their own financing pre-arranged), and some leases, but only if the lease provides for payments by which the lessee agrees to pay a sum substantially equivalent to or in excess of the aggregate value of the vehicle and the lessee will become, or for no other or for a nominal consideration has the option of becoming, the owner of the vehicle upon full compliance with the terms of the lease agreement.
+(This would rule out most leases, which normally have large residual payments).

 The new law prohibits a seller, in consideration of an assignment of a conditional sale contract, from receiving or accepting from the assignee (the financial institution) any payment or credit based upon any amount collected or received under the contract, or to be collected or received, in excess of specified amounts.
-This limits the “dealer spread” to 2 1⁄2% for 60-month finance contracts and 2% for contracts longer than 60 months.
+This limits the undisclosed kickback to the dealer ("mark-up") to 2 1⁄2% for 60-month finance contracts and 2% for contracts longer than 60 months.

 The new law prohibits a dealer from adding charges to a sale or lease contract without the buyer's consent or inflating a payment or extending the maturity of a contract for the purpose of disguising the actual charges for goods or services.

-The new law requires a dealer that obtains a consumer credit score from a consumer credit reporting agency for use in connection with an application for credit for the purchase or lease of a motor vehicle for non-commercial use to provide specific information to the consumer prior to the sale or lease of that vehicle.
+The new law requires a dealer that obtains a consumer credit score from a consumer credit reporting agency, for use in connection with an application for credit for the purchase or lease of a motor vehicle for non-commercial use, to provide the credit score to the consumer in writing prior to the sale or lease of that vehicle.

 -Call us to see if we can help-